Skip to content

 In a Nutshell

-Assigns a new value to a variable while retrieving its old value, eliminating the need for a manual temporary variable.
+Assigns a new value to a variable while retrieving its old value, avoiding the need for manual temporary variables.

 #include <utility>